menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 Editing a cloud service instance
 --------------------------------

-To edit the properties for a cloud instance, right click on a cloud instance in the Object Browser and select "Properties".
+To edit the properties for a cloud instance, right click on a cloud instance in the *Object Browser* and select :guilabel:`Properties`.

 Removing a cloud service
 ------------------------

-To remove a cloud service, right click on the specific cloud service in the Object Browser and select "Delete ...".
+To remove a cloud service, right click on the specific cloud service in the *Object Browser* and select :guilabel:`Delete`.

 .. warning::
   By removing the cloud service, the associated DNS service and the corresponding zones will be removed.
 Additionally, any subnets and cloud networks will also be removed.

-Click "Yes" to remove the cloud service.
+Click :guilabel:`Yes` to remove the cloud service.

 Removing a cloud network
 ------------------------

-To remove a cloud network, right click on the specific cloud network in the object browser or in the manager window and select "Delete ..."
+To remove a cloud network, right click on the specific cloud network in the object browser or in the manager window and select :guilabel:`Delete`.